 Have Your Say

 We believe your input will help inform and influence the decisions we make.
 We engage with you on a variety of topics such as major projects, construction impacts, planning studies, community aspirations and changes in policy and legislation.
+Our Community Engagement Policy outlines our principles and objectives for engaging with the community, and can be viewed here.

 Visit our online engagement space Your Say Whitsunday to have your say and get involved.
 There are a range of online tools available for each project on the website, such as surveys, guestbook comments, polls and mapping tools, plus all the information and materials you need to develop your feedback.